 - locally made ground chorizo & breakfast sausage

-- wild-caught fish filets (salmon and assorted white fleshed fishes)
+- wild-caught fish fillets (salmon and assorted white-fleshed fishes)

 - homemade chicken stock or beef stock

 - veggie scraps & peelings (to make homemade broth)